Link to official FIFA FUTSAL Laws of the game

 Goal Clearances: are taken when the ball wholly crosses the goal line after being touched last by the attacking team.
 The goalkeeper must use his hands to roll, bounce or throw the ball from anywhere inside the penalty area to outside the penalty area.
+The ball is in play when released from the goalkeeper's hand.

 Corner Kicks: are direct.
 The ball must be placed directly on the corner spot and the kick must be taken within 4 seconds.